What is Paternity?

 What is a Parenting Plan?

-A Parenting Plan addresses two major issues: Time Sharing (visitation) and Decision Making (custody).
-From a Time Sharing standpoint, the Parenting Plan describes, in great detail, where and how the children will be spending their time.
-It addresses each child’s Daily Schedule, Holiday Time Sharing, Vacation Time Sharing, as well as all Communication and Logistical Concerns associated with the Time Sharing.
+A Parenting Plan addresses two major issues: Time-sharing (visitation) and Decision Making (custody).
+From a Time-sharing standpoint, the Parenting Plan describes, in great detail, where and how the children will be spending their time.
+It addresses each child’s daily schedule, Holiday Time-sharing, vacation Time-sharing, as well as all communication and logistical concerns associated with the time-sharing.
 The Parenting Plan also delineates whether the parents will make major decisions affecting the children together, or whether one parent is better equipped, depending on the individual circumstances, to make the decisions solely.
-Based on the Time Sharing schedule and other relevant factors, Child Support is ordinarily established as well.
-A strong and effective Parenting Plan can reduce or even eliminate future conflict and the resulting litigation concerning Time Sharing and Decision Making issues.

-Who Can Bring a Paternity Action and How is it Brought?
+Who Can Bring a Paternity Action and What is the Process?

-Any woman who is pregnant or has a child, any man who thinks he may be the father of a child, or any child can bring a lawsuit to legally establish Paternity – so long as Paternity has not been established otherwise.
-A Paternity case works similar to a divorce with minor children, except that alimony and equitable distribution are not at issue.
+In Florida, any woman who is pregnant or has a child, any man who thinks he may be the father of a child, or any child can bring a lawsuit to legally establish Paternity – so long as Paternity has not been established otherwise.

-The first step in bringing a Paternity action is to hire a family lawyer to file a Petition to Determine Paternity.
-The family law attorney should guide you through the process, ultimately getting a Final Judgment of Paternity, establishing a Parenting Plan and Child Support.
 The Attorneys with Levinson & Capuano are here to assist you in establishing and protecting your rights and the rights of your children.
-Taking the right steps now in establishing Paternity can positively impact you and your child’s life forever.
+Taking steps now to establish Paternity can positively impact you and your child’s life forever.